raunak96/astro-blog/README.md

 ## Commit History
 1. Using JS inside Astro Files - Similar to React (We can also directly use React/Vue etc components inside if we download their corresponding package)

 2. Making Layout component which will be common to our pages and contains the html/meta/header tags.
-We also learnt how {children} works here - it is called [`<slot>`](./src/pages/index.astro#L8) in Astro.
+We also learnt how {children} works here - it is called [`<slot>`](./src/layouts/Layout.astro#L32) in Astro.
 We also learnt how props are used and propTypes syntax in Astro [refer](./src/layouts/Layout.astro#L4).

 3. Learnt how to integrate UI framework (in our case React) and use it in Astro.
 Refer [docs](https://docs.astro.build/en/guides/integrations-guide/react/).

+4. Learnt to add JS actions in Astro.
+Its the same as vanilla JS.
+Add `<script></script>` tag and inside it write vanilla js logic.
+We can also attach variables to script which can also be props received ([refer](./src/components/Tabs.astro#L48))